 That’s why former nonprofit staffers Matteo Bierschneider and Ayu Masita decided in 2017 to found Wise Steps Travel, an Indonesia-based tour operation dedicated to using business as a force for good.
-“We found the only way to make efficient long-term change is through social entrepreneurship,” says Bierschneider.
+“We found the only way to make an efficient long-term change is through social entrepreneurship,” says Bierschneider.
 “We’re financially independent but have a similar vision and mission you would find in an NGO.”

 Now nearly in its second year, Wise Steps has run 30 tours with almost 200 individual travelers.
-The company has three product tracks centered on the idea that tourism can support people, planet and profit.
+The company has three product tracks centered on the idea that tourism can support people, planet, and profit.
 Wise Journeys focuses on creating customized or thematic group tours for travelers that explore the diversity of Indonesia’s 300 ethnic cultures and hundreds of languages.
-Research & Study engages international university groups.
+Research & Study engages in international university groups.
 Re-Voluntourism (a mashup of the words “responsible,” “volunteering” and “tourism”) enables travelers to work on local community projects such as marine conservation initiatives or rural sustainable farms.

 While running voluntourism excursions is an important and worthy endeavor, Bierschneider says other operators working in Southeast Asia must take special considerations to ensure the work is both helpful, and safe for travelers and the recipients of the voluntourism.

 Arival caught up with Bierschneider to learn more about what it means to be a conscious business, how Wise Steps is a model operator when it comes to voluntourism and how you can incorporate these tenets into your business.

 What makes Wise Steps a unique operator in Indonesia?